 What recommendations can we make to those moving overseas?

-- Know if you are going to be earning over the tax-free threshold when working overseas.
-If you haven’t obtained a job before you leave, make sure you are aware of the tax-free threshold in case your earning exceed this amount.
+Know if you are going to be earning over the tax-free threshold when working overseas.
+If you haven’t obtained a job before you leave, make sure you are aware of the tax-free threshold in case your earnings exceed this amount.